GregValiant/GV-PostProcessors/README.md

 	Another re-write with new options including "First Instance Only" and ranges of layers.

 SuptIntMaterialChange:
-	This one is so cool it's disgusting.
+	This one is really cool.
 With the air-gap over the support-interface (or raft) at "0" the user can select the layers to insert filament changes just for the Support-Interface.
 After the interface is printed there is another pause to change back to the original material.
+(Using PETG for the interface of a PLA print, or vice-versa, works well.)
 This allows for excellent release of the support from the model and excellent finishes on the support side of the "first layer over support".
-The downside is that as good as it is with large flats, it's value decreases as the number of pauses reqauired grows.
+The downside is that as good as it is with large flats, it's value decreases as the number of pauses required grows which makes it annoying for things like the support in large horizontal holes.
+But if you have a box top and it needs to be printed riht-side-up, this is really good.

 TimedCoolDown:
 	Allows the cooling of the build plate (and build volume) to be stretched out to "anneal" a print.